 Mitch McConnell stepping down as Senate GOP leader, ending historic 17-year run

-Washington — Senate Minority Leader Mitch McConnell announced he's stepping down as the upper chamber's GOP leader later this year, ending a 17-year run that made him the longest-serving party leader in Senate history and often the most powerful Republican in Washington.
+Washington — Senate Minority Leader Mitch McConnell announced he's stepping down as the upper chamber's GOP leader after November's elections, ending a 17-year run that made him the longest-serving party leader in Senate history and often the most powerful Republican in Washington.

 McConnell, who turned 82 last week, announced his decision on the Senate floor on Wednesday.